adrybakov/wulfric/docs/source/user-guide/usage/spglib-interface.rst

     ... }

-As wulfric is primarily designed as a set of well-defined functions, we face the problem of multiple calls to |spglib|_, when more that one property is desired by user.
+As wulfric is primarily designed as a set of well-defined functions, we face the problem of multiple calls to |spglib|_, when more than one property is desired by user.

 For example, is the user want to know both conventional and primitive cells, they can be computed as